OpenPrinting/openprinting.github.io/_posts/2021-01-15-OpenPrinting News - January 2021.md

 - Let the filter functions not load the PPD and not mark options in the PPD files to make them better usable with Printer Applications and to avoid race conditions in filter chains.

 Important bug fixes, applied to both 1.x and 2.x are
 - The `driverless` utility does not check the printers for driverless support quality any more.
-Each printer got polled with up to 3 get-printer-attributes IPP and this takes significant time, especially when there are many printers, making [CUPS timing out and do not show any available driver at all](https://github.com/OpenPrinting/cups/issues/65).
+Each printer got polled with up to 3 get-printer-attributes IPP requests and this takes significant time, especially when there are many printers, making [CUPS timing out and do not show any available driver at all](https://github.com/OpenPrinting/cups/issues/65).
 - In the PPD generator for setting up driverless IPP printers with CUPS prefer Apple Raster instead of PDF due to [compatibility problems with some printers](https://github.com/OpenPrinting/cups-filters/issues/331).

 [1.28.7](https://github.com/OpenPrinting/cups-filters/releases/tag/1.28.7):